togakangaroo/togakangaroo.github.io/_posts/2016-11-25-how-js-modules-work.md

 **Jspm is a CLI (Command Line Interface) for configuring SystemJs**

 I glossed over it before, but configuring both SystemJs and Require - and especially configuring it in a way that third party modules are nice to work with - can be a *beast*.
 Jspm makes that much easier.
 When you do `jspm install jquery` for example, the tool will download `jquery` into your `jspm_packages/` folder, structure it to optimize its loading via modules, and add the proper configuration to a `config.js` file containing your `SystemJs.config(...)` call.
-When it comes time to deploy to production, the jspm cli further provides a nice api for bundling and for generating dependency caches.
+When it comes time to deploy to production, the jspm CLI further provides a nice api for bundling and for generating dependency caches.

 Even nicer, `jspm init` will walk you through downloading and setting up SystemJs for the first time, including doing the hard work of setting up a client-side Babel or Typescript compiler if you so wish.